EdgarsLiepa/RTU-HPC-templets/RTU HPC Cheat Sheet.md

 echo Using ${NPROCS} processors across ${NNODES} nodes
 ~~~

+## Check if script was sent with Torque

 ## Collect log files

 Create sub folders in projects for script execution that compile all executed log files